-Personally, I’ve heard the Christmas story from every possible perspective — the shepherds, Mary, Joseph, the wise men, the innkeeper, even the stars in the sky and the animals in the stable.
-Uncountable modern tellings focus on the meaning of Christmas from every point of view, including through favorite Christmas carols such as Joy to the World and Silent Night.
+I’ve heard the Christmas story from every possible perspective — the shepherds, Mary, Joseph, the wise men, the innkeeper, even the stars in the sky and the animals in the stable.
+Uncountable modern tellings focus on the meaning of Christmas from every point of view.

 One version delves into the idea of “no room” at the inn in Jerusalem.
-For whatever reason, it could not accommodate a pregnant Mary and her husband Joseph.
+For whatever reason, the inn could not accommodate a pregnant Mary and her husband Joseph.

 “While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in clothes and placed him in a manger, because there was no guest room available for them.”
 (Luke 2:6-7)

-This physical circumstance connects to the spiritual reality that even before Jesus’ birth, people failed to make room for Him amidst busyness and rush.
+This physical circumstance connects to the spiritual reality that even before Jesus’ birth, people failed in making room for Him amidst busyness and rush.

 The hurry and bustle of the holiday season distracts so many from making room for Christ.
 Really, busyness prevents a focus on Him year round.
 From before His birth to Christmas today, there seems to be the all-to-common state of “no room” for Jesus.